RRZE-HPC/likwid/doc/archs/sandybridgeep.md

 \anchor SNBEP_MBOX
 <H2>Memory controller counters</H2>
-<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the integrated Memory Controllers (iMC) in the Uncore.
+<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the integrated Memory Controllers (iMC) in the uncore.
 The description from Intel&reg;:<BR>
 <I>The integrated Memory Controller provides the interface to DRAM and communicates to the rest of the uncore through the Home Agent (i.e. the iMC does not connect to the Ring).<BR>
 In conjunction with the HA, the memory controller also provides a variety of RAS features, such as ECC, lockstep, memory access retry, memory scrubbing, thermal throttling, mirroring, and rank sparing.
 </I><BR>
 The uncore management performance counters are exposed to the operating system through PCI interfaces.
 All SandyBridge based systems have one memory controller.
 There are 4 different PCI devices per memory controller, each covering one memory channel.
 Each channel has 4 different general-purpose counters and one fixed counter for the DRAM clock.
-The name MBOX originates from the Nehalem EX Uncore monitoring where those functional units are called MBOX.
+The name MBOX originates from the Nehalem EX uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>